1974–75 Irish Cup

-The 1974–75 Irish Cup was the 95th edition of the premier knock-out cup competition in Northern Irish football.
+The 1974–75 Irish Cup was the 95th edition of the Irish Cup, the premier knock-out cup competition in Northern Irish football.

 Coleraine won the cup for the 3rd time, defeating Linfield 1–0 in the second final replay at the Ballymena Showgrounds after the previous two matches ended in draws.

 The holders Ards were eliminated in the first round by Cliftonville.